daviddwk/freefish/README.md

 The forward\_animation and flipped\_animation [animations](#animations) should contain an identical number of identically sized frames.

 ## Adding Ducks
-Ducks are added to the tank using the `-d` flag followed by any number of duck names.
+Ducks are added to the tank using the `-d` or `--ducks` flag followed by any number of duck names.
 The name of a duck may be used multiple times to add multiple of that duck to the tank.
 Those ducks specified first will be rendered in front of those listed later.
 This flag is optional, but it shouldn't be.
 ```
 -d <duck_0> ... <duck_n>
 ```